nvda-es/devguides_translation/original_docs/spladdoninternals.md

 	5. Starting from add-on 18.08,. if NVDA supports it, SPLConfig will listen to config save action so add-on settings can be saved when config save command (Control+NvDA+C) is invoked.
 	6. If an instant profile is defined (a cached instant profile name is present), the instant profile variable is set accordingly.
 	7. If errors were found, NVDA either displays an error dialog (5.x and earlier) or a status dialog (6.0 and later) detailing the error in question and what NVDA has done to faulty profiles.
 This can range from applying default values to some settings to resetting everything to defaults (the latter will occur if validator reports that all settings in the normal profile are invalid or ConfigObj threw parse errors, commonly seen when file content doesn't make sense).
-	8. In add-on 7.0, add-on update facility is initialized (splupdate.initialize). among other things, the initialization routine loads update check metadata.
-In 2018, update initialization is done as part of app module constructor.
+	8. Between add-on 7.0 and 18.12, add-on update facility is initialized (splupdate.initialize). among other things, the initialization routine loads update check metadata.
+In 2018, prior to being removed, update initialization was moved to app module constructor.
 We'll meet add-on update routines (housed in splstudio/splupdate.py) later in this article.
 	9. Prepares routines used by time-based profile switching facility by loading triggers map and checking if NVDA should switch to the next profile (this is done if the show associated with the given profile hasn't ended yet).
 See time-based profile section for details.
 	10. Encoder settings file is loaded, and if ConfigObj throws errors, encoder settings will be reset to defaults.
 	11. In add-on 8.0, track comments are loaded (if any).
 See track items section for details.